davidfemi/Yelp-Camp/README.md

 # The Campgrounds 🏕️

-A full-stack web application for discovering and reviewing campgrounds around the world.
+A full-stack application ecosystem for discovering and reviewing campgrounds around the world.
 Built with modern technologies and featuring user authentication, image uploads, interactive maps, and AI-enhanced descriptions.
+Available as both a web application and mobile app.

 ![The Campgrounds](yelpcamp-frontend/Yelpcamp.png)